I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 3. Keep whatever you can’t lose off of your person.

 Lock your passport in your hotel safe and carry a photocopy instead.
-Carry credit cards instead of a debit card (so you can dispute fraudulent charges after the fact).
+Carry credit cards instead of debit cards (so you can dispute fraudulent charges after the fact).

 If you must carry a debit card, consider opening a separate “travel” checking account that only holds the funds you need for a few days at a time.